Thursday, August 21, 2025 โ€ข Welcome to the 100% Nonsense-Free Zone! โ€ข Log in

 The Orbi mobile app doesn’t have much to offer until you sign up for the Armor subscription.

-A barebone set of Wi-Fi and network settings
+A relatively barebones set of Wi-Fi and network settings

-Without an Armor subscription and the use of a mobile app with a login account, Orbi hardware is rather modest in terms of features and settings.
+Without an Armor subscription and the use of a mobile app with a login account, Orbi hardware is relatively modest in terms of features and settings.

 Generally, the hardware provides a limited set of network settings.
 Specifically, there are DHCP settings, Dynamic DNS, port forwarding, OpenVPN (in select models), etc., and that’s about it.

-For example, the Orbi mobile app doesn’t have access to port-forwarding or dynamic DNS settings, and the web interface has no remote access, Parental Control, or online protection.
-In short, the tendency to turn the hardware app-operated has slowly made the Orbi and other Netgear routers less useful than they once were.
+For example, the Orbi mobile app lacks port-forwarding and Dynamic DNS settings, and the web interface has no remote access, Parental Control, or online protection.
+In short, the tendency to turn the hardware app-operated has slowly made the Orbi and other NETGEAR routers less valuable than they once were.

 In terms of Wi-Fi settings, the Orbi hardware is also limited.
-Specifically for the main Wi-Fi network:
+Specifically for the primary Wi-Fi network:

 • Wi-Fi 6 and older: You can’t use separate SSIDs for the 5GHz and 2.4GHz bands.
 Smart Connect is the only option.
 No DFS support.